 + What civic engagement activities happened in 2018?

 The civic engagement process leading up to the City Council’s decision included a variety of methods to share information and gather input on the community’s hopes, issues, and ideas.
 At the core of the process was the Station Area Advisory Group (SAAG), which includes 38 community members appointed by the City Council.
 In addition to SAAG meetings, the City also hosted Community Forums, walking tours, pop-ups at neighborhood events, presentations to stakeholder groups, and an Online Feedback Form.
+This report summarizes this process: Diridon Station Area Civic Engagement Report (2018).

 + How will community input be used?